1,000+ Opportunities

 The Astros Foundation Grant Program is now closed.
 Please come back next season for more details and to apply.

-Based on current listing details, eligibility includes: 501(c)(3) organizations within the Astros MLB territory, including Texas, Louisiana, Arkansas, Oklahoma, and parts of New Mexico.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) organizations within the Astros MLB territory, including Texas, Louisiana, Arkansas, Oklahoma, and parts of New Mexico.
+Confirm the full requirements in the official notice before applying.